bodoni/postscript/README.md

 # PostScript [![Package][package-img]][package-url] [![Documentation][documentation-img]][documentation-url] [![Build][build-img]][build-url]

-The package provides a parser for PostScript fonts.
-It is recommended to use a higher-level parser called [`opentype`][opentype], which internally relies on this package.
+The package provides a parser of PostScript fonts.
+It is recommended to use a higher-level abstraction called [`opentype`][opentype], which internally relies on this package.

 ## Contribution